cycle/docs/intro/quick-start.md

 $ composer require cycle/annotated
 ```

+> You can skip this step and define mapping schema manually, see above.

 This command will also download Cycle ORM dependencies such as `spiral/database`, `doctrine/collections` and `zendframework/zend-hydrator`.

 In order to access Cycle ORM classes make sure to include `vendor/autoload.php` in your file.